mkellsy/leap-client/README.md

 for (const gangedDevice of control.AssociatedGangedDevices) {
     const address = gangedDevice.Device;

-    // the the address can be used to fetch the pico remote, sensoe, keypad }
+    // the the address can be used to fetch the pico remote, sensor, keypad }
 ```